 "When choosing the new equipment for our control rooms, we looked at the various digital KVM systems available on the market," Nico Sommer, Senior Systems Engineer for production systems at ProSiebenSat.1 Produktion, explains.
 "We eventually opted for one that gave us the necessary flexibility and that can be operated using standard infrastructure components—this was the Agility system from Black Box."
 Due to the latest technology refresh, very few devices remain capable of supplying exclusively analog video signals.

-Agility IP-Based Switching and Extension system is a digital KVM system for switching, extending and distributing video, audio, serial and USB signals.
+The Agility is a digital KVM system for switching, extending and distributing video, audio, serial and USB signals.
 It is comprised of transmitters and receivers that can be used as point-to-point extenders for distances of up to 330 feet (100 m) to mirror a source at multiple consoles, and as a matrix switch with any number of users.
 All that is needed to add another user to the system is an additional Agility receiver in order to combine digital video, audio, and USB from different sources.
 In addition, the device enables multiple users to share a single remote computer (single target sharing): Three access modes (view-only, share and exclusive) enable a wide range of applications.

 The system can be controlled and managed from a central location using the iPATH™ controller unit.
 The convenient on-screen dashboard enables administrators to keep track of transmitters and receivers, define new content channels, manage access rights and configure devices.
 Furthermore, the VNC host integrated with the transmitter permits remote web access in full HD resolution for maintenance purposes.